 Marketing & Leadership

-“It was a great way to start a career because nothing is handed to you, and everything is earned.
-I started in the mailroom making less than $300 dollars a week while working 12-16 hour days 6-7 days a week.
+“It was a great way to start a career because you are in a fast paced environment which forces you to work hard to keep up.
+I started in the mail room making less than $400 dollars a week while working 12-16 hour days 6-7 days a week.
 I had colleagues in the mailroom program who had graduated from Harvard, as well as colleagues who didn’t have a college degree.
 It didn’t matter where you came from, whomever worked the hardest and produced the best results got promoted.
 You had to outperform your peers in order to survive and move up in the company.
 If you didn’t excel, you were gone and gone quickly.
 The cutthroat environment was a great training ground to build a strong work ethic as a foundation for my business career.”

-It was at the talent agency where Matthew developed a “silver tongue.”
+It was at the talent agency where Matthew developed a his love for marketing people.
+And it made you quick on your feet.
 In the talent agency industry, you had limited time to speak fluently in a persuasive manner to try to convince a casting director, producer or director that your clients should be seen for a certain movie, television or theater role.
 It was imperative that you had a personality and skill set that would get people, whose time was in high demand, to take your calls and trust your judgment.
 Matthew Prinn also negotiated the compensation and terms for each contract.
 While selling actors was 50% of the job, the other 50% consisted of selling the firm and selling yourself to potential clients which required networking at talent shows and developing referral contacts across the industry.
 While the entertainment industry consisted of long hours for little pay, the job did have its perks such as attending movie premieres and socializing with up-and-coming actors.
-These experiences helped Matthew fine-tune his social skills and to interact with people from every culture imaginable.
+These experiences helped Matthew Prinn fine-tune his social skills and to interact with people from every culture imaginable.
 Convincing people to put their business career in the hands of a 20-something can be a difficult thing to do, but Matthew Prinn was able to excel in his time at J. Michael Bloom.
 He was rewarded when he was one of only a small handful of people who were asked to join the company’s founder (Michael Bloom) when he decided to leave the company to start a new endeavor called Meridian Artists Agency.
-After a year where the company didn’t progress as they had hoped, Matthew decided it was time to try a new challenge – the legal marketing industry.
+After a year where the company didn’t progress as they all had hoped, Matthew Prinn decided it was time to try a new challenge – the legal marketing industry.

 “I loved my time in the talent agent industry, and it was an amazing experience for a young professional to learn from some great marketing minds, but I also realized I didn’t want to spend my career being limited geographically to only a few cities (LA, NY) where 90% of the industry is based.”